MobClub/SMSSDK-for-iOS/README.md

       a.
 AddressBook.framework （Needed by the AddressBook foundation）
       b.
 AddressBookUI.framework（Needed by the AddressBook foundation）

-  show you like this：
+  Show you like this：
   ![](http://wiki.mob.com/wp-content/uploads/2014/09/SMSSDKAddFramework.png)

 ##Step 4:Add the initialization code

-    1.import the header file of the SDK  in this appDelegate  file of your project
+    1.Import the header file of the SDK  in this appDelegate  file of your project

        #import <SMS_SDK/SMSSDK.h>